USA Call/Text:

 2. Track your sleep to improve it

 Ever wondered why some nights leave you refreshed while others don’t, even with the same hours?
 Awareness helps pinpoint issues and patterns.
-Tracking sleep patterns can assist in deep sleep for better performance.
+Tracking sleep patterns can help achieve deep sleep and improve performance.
 To do so, you can:

 • Use apps or fitness trackers.